 - The verb κονιαω (koniao), meaning to plaster with lime or stucco; a substance whose main ingredient was powdered gypsum or cement (Matthew 23:27 and Acts 23:3 only).
 The office of deacon bears tremendous responsibility, as the deacon has to intimately understand both the difficult material at hand, and the ways in which the common people express themselves.
 Over history's many millennia, it has often transpired that the material with which the deacon was so familiar became obsolete, and a scrupulous deacon may have chosen to hide that fact and continue to mesmerize his audience, and so collect his keep.
 Or in the famous words of Leo Tolstoy: "I know that most men can seldom discern even the simplest and most obvious truth if it would oblige them to admit the falsity of conclusions they have formed — conclusions of which they are proud, which they have taught to others, and on which they have built their lives".
 Modern critics may be quick to point out that most religions are whitewashed walls, but here at Abarim Publications we suspect that mankind's ancient Scriptures (and not just the Biblical ones) may be all what's left of mankind's once vivid understanding of the operating principles of natural reality, including man's mind.
 Unfortunately, most obsolete but persistent dogma today is scientific in nature.

-- Together with the verb ορνυμι (ornumi), meaning to stir up or excite: the noun κονιορτος (koniortos), meaning raised dust (the proverbial opposite of settled dust, upon which a decision maker often proverbially waits).
+- Together with the verb ορνυμι (ornumi), meaning to stir up or excite: the noun κονιορτος (koniortos), meaning thrust-up dust (the proverbial opposite of settled dust, upon which a decision maker often proverbially waits).
 In the Greek classics as well as in the New Testament, this noun simply describes literal dust that has become airborne and thus gradually settles upon things and people.
 But since the whole New Testament consists of many layers of interlocked metaphors (this is, after all, the defining nature of a fractal), our noun κονιορτος (koniortos) also has a clear cognitive and educational component.
 Neither Jesus nor Paul operated in an educational vacuum but faced armies of teachers of all sorts of old traditions and new insights, methods and persuasions.
 Our noun is used 5 times; see full concordance.

 Note that in English we speak of dusty stuffy old books, implying that these books haven't been touched much, but forgetting that books aren't more prone to attract dust than other objects.
 The Dutch language (which is as Greek as English is Latin), speaks of lesstof or "lesson dust" to describe the material taught to students.